 - Choose your instance from the list and examine its Description information.
 Note or copy the name given for Public DNS.

 Depending on how you created your EPC-VPC instance, it may not have a public DNS.
-For example, instances created by ArcGIS Server Cloud Builder on Amazon Web Services do not have a public DNS.
 If there is no public DNS for your instance, allocate an Amazon Elastic IP and associate it with your instance.
 Record the Elasitc IP.
 You will use the Elastic IP instead of the DNS to connect to your instance later in this workflow.

 - Add a rule to your security group that opens port 22 (the SSH port) to your network.
-See Open an Amazon EC2 security group for ArcGIS for instructions.
+See Open an Amazon Elastic Compute Cloud security group for ArcGIS for instructions.

 - Open any SSH client.